cybertrop/splunk-queries/event_pivoting.md

-This first script is a typical splunk query to look for any activity to evilcorp.com We make it a little more efficient and less robust by piping everything into a transcation.
+(fyi This also works on Crowdstrike event searches) This first script is a typical splunk query to look for any activity to evilcorp.com We make it a little more efficient and less robust by piping everything into a transcation.
 Then table it out and sort it based on time.